metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_cluster_v1beta2_manifest.md

 - `id` (String) id of resource.
 - `name` (String) name of resource.
-- `region` (String) region of IBM Cloud VPC.when powervs.cluster.x-k8s.io/create-infra=true annotation is set on IBMPowerVSCluster resource,it is expected to set the region, not setting will result in webhook error.
+- `region` (String) region of IBM Cloud VPC. when powervs.cluster.x-k8s.io/create-infra=true annotation is set on IBMPowerVSCluster resource, it is expected to set the region, not setting will result in webhook error.

 <a id="nestedatt--spec--vpc_security_groups"></a>